fortinetclouddev/FortigateAzureTemplate/SessionSync.md

   config system session-sync
     edit 0
-        set peerip 10.40.121.4
-        set syncvd "root"
+        set peerip 10.40.121.4 # <-- for FortiGate A, this should be the IP of FortiGate B set syncvd "root"
     next
   end

 Note: If this is deployed to a single Virtual Network, for the return traffic to change in the event of the failure of FortiGate A, you will need a method to programatically modify the Azure User Defined Routing.
 See the separate file titled HA-Monitoring for an example of this.
+Also, don't forget to replicate this config on both FortiGates.

 On the other hand, if you are deploying to multiple virtual networks (one for each security zone) with IPSec tunnels between those other VNets and each FortiGate, and using BGP to advertise routes, then you don't need to worry about user defined routing...
 See here: